samesense/tea_docs/lodging.md

 The representatives at the kiosk will help you set up your phone.
 I recommend getting your SIM this way.

 ## Lodging
-Overview of Hong Kong's Geography:
+### Hong Kong's Geography Overview:

-Hong Kong consists of 2 main land masses, which were divided into 3 areas:
+Hong Kong consists of 2 main land masses, which are divided into 3 areas:
 * Hong Kong Island
 * Kowloon (peninsula off the southern part of New Territory)
 * New Territory (rest of Hong Kong)

-there are also 100s of outlying island，of which the airport is located on one of the largest.
+There are also 100s of outlying island，of which the airport is located on one of the largest.
 The north side of New Territory connects to mainland China, separated by a river

 To minimize transit time, we recommend that you stay in the Kowloon area.
 If you prefer to stay in New Territory, stay as close to a MTR line as possible.